shimming-toolbox/shimming-toolbox/docs/source/6_api_reference/api.rst

 API Reference
 =============

-The following section outlines the API of shimming-toolbox-py.
+The following section outlines the API of shimming-toolbox.

 .. automodule:: shimmingtoolbox.download
    :members: